PlatasSec/nft-marketplace/README.md

-# Building an NFT Marketplace on Testnet with Solidity, The Graph, IPFS and Next.js
+# Building an NFT Marketplace with Solidity, The Graph Protocol, IPFS and Next.js

 This is a full-stack NFT Marketplace application that provides the main functions of the ERC-721 standard and a basic marketplace to trade these NFTs.
 It's being built for development purposes - so new features and fixes might be integrated in the future.